skutov/RSS2Epub/README.txt

 Definitions
 ----------------------
-account - one user account, may have multiple feeds added and have multiple series's based off multiple feeds, eg different topics, times, etc. feed - an single RSS/Atom/other feed of content from a website that may be added by multiple users page - one piece of content from a feed, may include text, HTML etc. epub - a file for an ereader that contians information stored as text and/or images
+feed - an single RSS/Atom/other feed of content from a website that may be added by multiple users page - one piece of content from a feed, may include text, HTML etc. epub - a file for an ereader that contians information stored as text and/or images